-For purposes of measuring the medical and dental pay-as-you go liability, deferred outflows of resources and deferred inflows of resources related to the Plan's OPEB, and the related OPEB expenses, information about the fiduciary net position of the School Board's Medical and Dental Pay-As-You go Plan and the additions to/deductions from the School Board's OPEB Plan's net fiduciary position have been determined on the same basis as they were reported by the County's and School Board's actuary.
-For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
+For purposes of measuring the net VRS related OPEB liabilities, deferred outflows of resources and deferred inflows of resources related to the OPEB, and OPEB expense, information about the fiduciary net position of the VRS GLI, Teacher HIC, and Medical/Dental Pay-as-You Go Plans and the additions to/deductions from the VRS OPEB Plans' fiduciary net position have been determined on the same basis as they were reported by VRS.
+In addition, benefit payments are recognized when due and payable in accordance with the benefit terms.
+Investments are reported at fair value.

-Note 2 - Deposits and Investments:
+Note 2-Deposits and Investments: